and3rn3t/jsdom-quote-machine/README.md

 ![](./assets/demo.png)

-## Exercise
+## Instructions

 Let's apply what we learned in class to make the Quote Machine website more interactive.
-The HTML and CSS is already provided for you, we simply need to make updates to JavaScript file provided.
+The HTML and CSS is already provided for you, you simply need to make updates to the JavaScript file provided.
+Do all your work within the [starter folder](./starter/).

 ## Tasks

 1. Link the `main.js` JavaScript file to the HTML page with the `script` tag in the appropriate place.

-2. Add in an event handler to capture the form submission for when a user adds a new quote.
+2. Add an event handler to capture the form submission for when a user adds a new quote.

-3. Prevent the form from submitting when a user submits the form with `preventDefault()` on the event object.
+3. Prevent the form from submitting when a user saves the form with `preventDefault()` on the event object.

-4. Obtain and store the values of the quote and author that the user entered into the variables `quoteTxt` and `author`.
+4. Obtain and store the values of the quote and author form fields into the variables `quoteTxt` and `author`.

 5. Update the `blockquote` and `p` element in the `.hero` container with the quote and author the user entered.

 6. When a user enters a new quote, it should appear in the list of quotes using `appendChild`.

-7. On second thought, change the position of where the quote is inserted, place new quotes at the top of the list of quotes.
+7. On second thought, change the position of where new quotes are inserted, place new quotes at the top of the list of existing quotes.

-8. When a user successfully submits the form, the form contents should be reset to empty strings.
+8. When a user successfully submits the form, the form fields should be cleared.

-9. Update the HTML and remove the default quotes that appear in the HTML when the page first loads.
+9. Update the HTML and remove the default quotes that appear when the page initially loads.

 10. A user should be required to enter both a quote and an author when saving.

-11. Use JavaScript to load the following quote data when the page first loads:
+11. Populate the following quote data when the page first loads:

 ```js
 const defaultQuotes = [